 Timex Sinclair 2068 Timeline

 The Timex/Sinclair went from product announcement to in stores in just under a year.
 And then Timex left the market.
+A few examples of computers released during this timeline are included for context.

 January 6, 1983